damirkusar/starter_netCore/README.md

 Testing for Backend and Frontend is included as well.

-Here is Steve Sanderson´s [README](https://github.com/damirkusar/AngularMeetsNetCore/blob/master/WebApp/README.md) of the template.
+Here is Steve SandersonÂ´s [README](https://github.com/damirkusar/AngularMeetsNetCore/blob/master/WebApp/README.md) of the template.

 # Getting Started